 An insurance policy that, in return for the payment of regular premiums, pays a lump sum on the death of the insured.

 The maximum level of pension benefit that can be accumulated (without suitable protection) without a tax charge being applied to your pension benefits above this limit.
-The lifetime allowance for the 2016/2017 tax year is £1 million.
-This was reduced from £1.25 million from 06 April 2016.

 The minimum amount that someone must earn in a tax year in order to build up entitlement to State benefits, including Incapacity Benefit, Jobseeker's Allowance and the basic State Pension.